The Extraordinary Ministers of Holy Communion Commission

 NEWS AND UPDATES

 During his time on earth Our Lord taught by word and example.
 Before any major event in his life he went to a quiet place to pray and prepare himself.
-Mindful of his example candidates for the Extraordinary Ministry of Holy Communion meet at various locations throughout the diocese for a non-residential weekend and an evening of instruction, prayer, reflection and comradeship.
+Mindful of his example candidates for the Extraordinary Ministry of Holy Communion meet at various locations throughout the diocese for a non-residential weekend of instruction, prayer, reflection and comradeship.

 Following the course each candidate decides whether to proceed to commissioning or not.